 Protecting the Future of the American Shrimper

 Louisiana Shrimp Association began in 2002.
 "LSA" is a non profit organization formed by commercial shrimpers of Louisiana.
-Our membership consist of commercial fishermen and individuals that are concerned about our shrimp industry.
+Our membership consist of commercial fishermen, dock owners, processors and individuals that are concerned about saving our shrimp industry.

 - New sales tax law takes Louisiana fishermen by surprise

 - Authentic Certified Louisiana Wild Seafood!
 Certify your catch!

 Sharp Dip in Louisiana's Shrimp Landings Drags Down Total Gulf Catch 6.5% in 2015

 A significant drop in Louisiana's 2015 shrimp landings contributed to a 6.5 percent annual decline in Gulf shrimp production from 2014 levels.

 Total landings in December were 8.4 million pounds.
 The figure was down 3 percent from December 2014 but up 2 percent compared to the five-year average for the month.

 The monthly figure capped a year that saw Gulf shrimp landings in 2015 trend below both 2014 levels and five-year averages for much of the year.